tewarid/course-c/readme.md

 # A Course in C Programming

-I suggest reading the content in the following order
+I suggest using the slides in the following order

 1. Programming in C
 2. Types, Operators and Expressions